Aritrajeet/Hotel-Management-interface/README.md

 # Hotel-Management-interface
+This is a very beginner friendly project to handle the hotel managemnet process.
 This program will keep track of daily sales of an hotel along with the allocation of items and rooms to the customers.